 Greetings.
 I am a historian of American religion and the nineteenth-century United States, often using computational methods for texts and maps.
 I serve as the executive director of the Roy Rosenzweig Center for History and New Media, a research center which creates websites, podcasts, educational resources, data-driven histories, and other open-access digital work to democratize history.
-I am also an associate professor in the Department of History and Art History at George Mason University.
+I am also a professor in the Department of History and Art History at George Mason University.

 Writing.
 If you would like to follow my work, the blog is the best place.
 It includes blog posts, shorter link posts, and the archives of my newsletter.
 You can subscribe to everything either by adding the site feed to a feed reader, or by subscribing to my newsletter.